mike-albano/freerad-lab/README.md

 Use the included "useratexample.org.pfx" certificate in your Android or other clients.

+Note, the certificate password is "whatever".
+You may be prompted for that when importing into certain clients.

 ## How to use this/What to modify to meet your needs
 Step 1.
 Clone this repo.